 4. Sweepstakes Scam Websites

 Sweepstake scams involve giveaways of large prizes that entice participants to take part, ultimately providing personal information to pay a false fee.
 This fee may be listed as a tax per award or shipping fee.
-Those who submit their information become susceptible to fraud and obviously never receive the prize.
+Those who submit their information become susceptible to fraud and never receive the prize.

 How to Spot Scam sites